esimov/triangle/README.md

 - [x] There is no need to specify the file type, the CLI tool can recognize automatically the input and output file type.
 - [x] Possibility to save the generated image as an **SGV** file.
 - [x] The generated SVG file can be accessed from the Web browser directly.
 - [x] Clean and intuitive API.
-The core methods not only accepts image files but can work even with image data.
-This means that these methods can be invoked even on data streams.
+The core method responsible with the image triangulation not only that accepts image files but can also work with image data.
+This means that the `Draw` method can be invoked even on data streams.
 Check this [demo](https://github.com/esimov/pigo-wasm-demos#face-triangulator) for reference.

 #### Features to be implemented
 - [ ] Pipe commands